FRANKLIN COUNTY COMMON PLEAS court criminal defense attorney

 A case in the Franklin County Common Pleas Court begins with a first court date, called an arraignment.
 Depending on the charge, a Defendant will either receive a summons to court or be arrested and transported to court by the county.
 At this first court date, the Defendant enters a "guilty" or "not guilty" plea.

-Cases are overseen by Judges Stephen McIntosh, Charles Schneider, Laurel Beatty Blunt, Christopher Brown, Jeffrey Brown, Kim Brown, David Cain, Kimberly Cocroft, Jenifer French, Richard Frye, Michael Holbrook, Julie Lynch, Colleen O'Donnell, Guy Reece, Mark Serrott, William Woods, and David Young.
+Cases are overseen by Judges Stephen McIntosh, Richard Frye, Christopher Brown, Jeffrey Brown, Kim Brown, Kimberly Cocroft, Jenifer French, Daniel Hawkins, Michael Holbrook, Julie Lynch, Colleen O'Donnell, Jaiza Page, Karen Phipps, Gina Russo, Mark Serrott, William Woods, and David Young.

-Cases in the Franklin County Common Pleas Court from possession of drugs to felonious assault and beyond, are charges that Attorney Brandon Shroy has successfully defended for the last 12 years.
+Cases in the Franklin County Common Pleas Court from possession of drugs to felonious assault and beyond are charges that Columbus Criminal Defense Attorney Brandon Shroy has successfully defended daily for years.

 franklin county common pleas court